Policy and Approach

 Store Initiatives

-In order to achieve a balance between both hygiene management and water conservation at our stores, we have established rules for hand-washing procedures and set standards for the amount of water used in handwashing areas, and are working to spread knowledge of this system through employee education.
-In addition, we are raising employee awareness of successful water conservation measures implemented in our stores through video distribution to all stores and online training.
-We are also actively adopting water-saving equipment such as water-saving faucet inserts, water-saving nozzles, experiments on the introduction of water-saving toilets, and washing machines.
+In order to achieve a balance between hygiene management and water conservation at our stores, we have established rules for hand-washing procedures and set standards for the amount of water used in hand-washing areas, while working to instill these practices through employee education.
+We also aim to raise employee awareness by sharing successful water-saving examples through video distribution to all stores and online training.
+Furthermore, we are actively adopting water-saving equipment, including faucet inserts, water-saving nozzles, water-saving toilets (experimental), and high-efficiency dishwashers.

 Investment in water-related risk mitigation